Big Six reviews

 British Gas customer service

-Customer service on the phone was rated fair by customers, but worse than that of its rival EDF Energy and subsidiary Sainsbury’s Energy.
+Customer service on the phone was rated fair by customers, but it fared worse than that of its rival EDF Energy and subsidiary Sainsbury’s Energy.

 ‘You get bounced from one person to the next when dealing with minor issues.’